PavlosPanos/NMDB_data_pre-process/README.md

 How to use the NMDB_Data_to_EXCEL script

-1st Step  : visit https://www.nmdb.eu/nest/ and choose the desired stations/dates/resolution and choose Ascii as output \n 2nd Step  : Copy all the data - begining from the first row that has the stations names - and paste them into the NMDB_Data.txt file contained in this folder
+1st Step  : visit https://www.nmdb.eu/nest/ and choose the desired stations/dates/resolution and choose Ascii as output 2nd Step  : Copy all the data - begining from the first row that has the stations names - and paste them into the NMDB_Data.txt file contained in this folder
 (An example of how the data need to be copied is already writen in the txt) 3rd Step  : Open the NMDB_Data_to_EXCEL.py using spyder (in the future there will also be a .exe file that will automaticaly run)